 Jen Martineau, a 25-year resident of Incline Village, expressed concern about the lack of affordable housing.
 She questioned the focus on expanding new housing when there are existing properties that could be converted from short-term rentals (Airbnbs) into longer-term rentals.
 She emphasized the importance of making housing available to local workers, who currently may need to commute long distances.

-Chris mentioned a program publicized last week at UNR that encourages people renting short-term properties to switch to long-term rentals.
+Chris mentioned a program, Placemate, publicized last week at UNR that encourages people renting short-term properties to switch to long-term rentals.
 The program offers cash incentives, some of which are substantial, to help open up the short-term rental market.
 He emphasized that more ideas are needed to address this issue and expand the long-term rental market.

 Kevin Lyons discussed data comparing short-term rentals to second homes that are rarely used.
 He noted that in a survey conducted in Placer County, there were significantly more second homes than short-term rentals, with many owners preferring to leave their properties unused for convenience.
 Lyons suggested that targeting these second homes could be an option, citing programs that reduce the hassle for owners, such as renter insurance, to encourage renting them out.